apefisk/repository_table_recoil/README.md

 * Pagination is not optimal.
 It can be hard to extend the table with sorting, different offset, filtering etc
 * Styling limitations, for instance create mixin for media queries or for frequently used classes
 * CORS error when fetching data, so a workaround was to add the proxy in tsconfig.
 Could be solved with express server or something else.
+* Hardcoded strings could be taken out to a constants or JSON file.
+Could open up for i18n and different language settings